Helium compounds: Predicted solids

 Iron helide (FeHe) was early on claimed to have been found, but the discovery was classified as an alloy.
 Early studies predicted the FeHe exists as an interstitial compound under high pressure, perhaps in dense planetary cores, or, as suggested by Freeman Dyson, in neutron star crust material.
 Recent density functional theory calculations predict the formation of FeHe compounds at pressures above about 4 TPa, suggesting indeed that these compounds could be found inside giant planets, white dwarf stars, or neutron stars.

 Na2HeO is predicted to have a similar structure to Na2He, but with oxygen atoms in the same position as the electron pair, so that it becomes O2−.
 It would be stable from 13 to 106 GPa.
 This substance could be a way to store helium in a solid.

 La2/3-xLi3xTiO3He is a porous lithium ion conduction perovskite that can contain helium like a clathrate.

 Helium is predicted to be included under pressure in ionic compounds of the form A2B or AB2.
 These compounds could include Na2OHe, MgF2He (over 107 GPa) and CaF2He (30-110 GPa).
 Stabilisation occurs by the helium atom positioning itself between the two like charged ions, and partially shielding them from each other.

 Helium is predicted to form an inclusion compound with silicon, Si2He.
 This has a hexagonal lattice of silicon atoms with helium atoms lined up in the channels.
 It should be formed when liquid silicon is injected with helium at over 1GPa and cooled.

+Helium is predicted to form a fluoride He3F2 under extreme pressures well over 1 Tpa.